sdvdxl/influxdb.com/content/docs/v0.9/query_language/functions.md

 **Sample data**

 The examples in this document use the same sample data as the [Data Exploration](../query_language/data_exploration.html) page.
+If you'd like to follow along with the queries in this document, see [Sample Data](../sample_data/data_download.html) for how to download and write the data to InfluxDB.

 # Aggregations